 Most commonly a dog will ingest lead particles by chewing or licking a lead item.
 Pets that are romping in old construction sites could also be exposed to lead and ingest lead particles by grooming at a later point.
-When lead enters the body it is primarily absorbed by the gastrointestinal tract and puppies have an increased absorption rate compared to adult dogs.
+When lead enters the body it is primarily absorbed by the gastrointestinal tract.
 The acidity of the stomach alters the lead and increases its absorption even further.

 Diagnosing Lead Poisoning

 If you suspect your pet has consumed a lead –containing item take your dog to the nearest veterinary emergency room.
 The medical care and hospitalization your pet would need would be done at a 24 hour facility.
-Going to an emergency hospital would be the fastest way to make sure your pet is treated as this is not a common poisoning your regular, primary care vet would see.
+Going to an emergency hospital would be the fastest way to make sure your pet is treated.

-The biggest part to help your veterinarian determine why your pet is acting sick is giving a detailed amount of what your pet was exposed to.
+The biggest part to help your veterinarian determine why your pet is acting sick is giving a detailed history and amount of lead product your pet was exposed to or ingested.
 Mentioning if you have had recent home renovations can be a critical detail to help determine if your pet had lead exposure.
+Informing your vet if you suspect your dog ingested lead containing substances and the amount will be important as well.
 The vet will start with a physical exam and pair it with the history given.
+They may recommend x-rays, bloodwork and urinalysis.
 One positive aspect of lead is that being a metal, it can be visualized on x-ray if a pet consumed a solid object like a fishing sinker.

-Even if the lead object is removed your pet will still need supportive care that typically would include fluids, anti-nausea and anti-vomiting medications, and muscle relaxants or anti-seizure medications.
+Treatment varies on the amount ingested and signs of illness your pet is displaying.
+For some pets that may have life threatening signs such as seizures, the veterinarian will work to stabilize them as much as possible.
+In other more stable cases, your vet may determine if it is possible to remove the source of lead either by making the pet vomit, performing endoscopy or surgery if warranted.
+Even if the lead object is removed your pet will still need supportive care that typically would include fluids, anti-nausea and anti-vomiting medications, and muscle relaxants or anti-seizure medications if indicated.
 Chelating medications and some antacids can help to bind the metal in the body so the toxicity does not increase.
 These medications are typically used in an emergency veterinary hospital setting and have to be used very carefully.
 The veterinarian can order specific lab tests that look at the blood concentration level of lead but these tests are typically not run in the hospital and have to be sent to an outside laboratory.